roidrage/paperplanes/_posts/2011-4-25-eventmachine-how-does-it-work.md

 This concludes today's whirlwind tour through some of EventMachine's internals.
 There's actually not too much magic happening under the covers, it's just wrapped into a bit too much code layering for my taste.
 But you be the judge.

-Play with EventMachine and/or Node.js if you haven't already, try to wrap your hand around the asynchronous programming model.
+Play with EventMachine and/or Node.js if you haven't already, try to wrap your head around the asynchronous programming model.
 But for the love of scaling, don't look at evented and asynchronous I/O as the sole means of scaling, because it's not.